collective/awesome-volto/README.md

 - [volto-react-table-widget](https://github.com/eea/volto-react-table-widget) - Widget to replace Volto's ObjectListWidget to edit data-grid like widgets in a more performant way with a table based on [react-table](https://tanstack.com/table/v8/)
 - [volto-image-crop-widget](https://github.com/mbarde/volto-image-crop-widget) - Extends built-in FileWidget to be able to crop images in-place
 - [volto-data-grid-widget](https://github.com/collective/volto-data-grid-widget) - A field to edit lists of data in a data-grid like fashion.
 Please note that Volto ships already with a widget for "lists of data", the ObjectListWidget, which uses an accordion for the list.
+- [volto-icon-selector-widget](https://github.com/affinitic/volto-icon-selector-widget) - A widget to search and select an icon from a list, by default it use awesome font icon implemantation in semantic ui, but it can be customized.

 ### Themes